NEDERLANDS // ENGLISH

 That amusement park isn’t located in the capital, but in the nearby city of Tigre.
 We arrive in Tigre after a 45-minute taxi ride and we immediately sense a totally different atmosphere.
 Life seems more relaxed here and people aren’t as rushed as the Porteños in Buenos Aires.

-We’re spending our afternoon at Parque de la Costa, which can be described as an entertainment destination.
+We’re spending our afternoon at Parque de la Costa, an entertainment destination.
 The place consists of three different parts: a water park, an amusement park and China Town, some kind of retail venue.
 You could describe it as a South-American, cheap looking version of Downtown Disney.

 China Town isn’t special at all, so let’s head to the nearby theme park.
 Our visit to Parque de la Costa starts with very good news.
 In February, there’s a special 2-for-the-price-of-1 discount.
 That means that Nick and I get park admission and an all-you-can-ride wristband for only 756 pesos.
 That’s less than 17 euros for two adults.
 Pretty amazing, right?

-It’s best to describe Parque de la Costa as a permanent funfair with a few bigger amusement park rides.
-Keeping in mind that most South-Americans aren’t used to big theme park chains, this makes perfect sense.
-There’s a big variety of attractions which may seem standard to us, but locals seem to enjoy them a lot.
-These rides include a classic wave swinger, some children’s carrousels, a ferris wheel…
+Parque de la Costa can be considered as a permanent funfair with a few bigger amusement park rides.
+Keeping in mind that most South-Americans aren’t used to large theme park chains, this makes perfect sense.
+There’s a big variety of attractions which look standard to us, but locals seem to enjoy them a lot.
+These rides include a classic wave swinger, some children’s carousels, a Ferris wheel…

 … and a Tagada!
 This crazy flat ride can be found at some European funfairs, but it’s notorious for its safety issues.
 Consider it as a revolving bouncing castle on steroids.
 There are no restraints, so you might end up on the gondola’s floor.
 Never ever will this ride be accepted in the United States.

 It’s a warm and sunny Friday in Tigre.
 That means that locals take off their T-shirts while riding the log flume.
-And believe me: that’s not the worst sight in the world.
+That’s not the worst sight in the world.

 Surprisingly, Parque de la Costa offers a dark ride.
-A very small one.
+A very small one, though.
 La Mansión del Terror is a ridiculously bad haunted house with poor scare effects and an old-fashioned, low capacity transportation system.
 Not a must-do, but hilarious.

 During my entire life, I made one single ride on a Boomerang coaster.
-That ride (Cobra at Walibi Belgium) made me feel so nauseous that I’ve refused to ride other Boomerangs ever since.
-This precept has cost me lots of coaster-bingo’s, but I’m not planning on changing my mind.
+That ride (Cobra at Walibi Belgium) made me feel so nauseous that I’ve refused to ride Boomerangs ever since.
+This precept has cost me lots of coaster bingos, but I’m not planning on changing my mind.
 So please Nick, go ahead and ride Boomerang on your own.

 The reputation of a Vekoma SLC isn’t necessarily better than a Boomerang’s, but I decide to join Nick for this next credit.
 Let’s start with the good news: I love Desafío’s colour scheme and…

-… this is the kind of queues I like to see.
+… this is the kind of queue I like to see.